 You probably won’t need to play the first game to enjoy Red Dead Redemption 2, but with several months to go before the sequel/prequel arrives, it’s a perfect opportunity to jump into the original either to refresh yourself or experience the world of Red Dead Redemption for the first time.

-We don’t know a whole lot about Red Dead Redemption 2 yet, but we do know that it’s set in the same world as the original.
+We don’t know a ton about Red Dead Redemption 2 yet, but we do know that it’s set in the same world as the original.
 Players will control a character named Arthur Morgan who is a member of the Van der Linde gang.

 If the name Van der Linde rings a bell, it’s probably because you played the first game.
 Dutch Van der Linde was a central character in the original and one of the main protagonists.

 The original’s main protagonist, John Marston, will make an appearance in the game.
 So will Bill Williamson.
-We expect there to be other cameos as well.
+We expect several other cameos as well.

 Playing the original will introduce you to these characters and their backgrounds and it could help make Red Dead Redemption 2 a little more enjoyable.